maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

     ## 2 TRUE        64  2432  2.63

 The next step is to visualize this result.
-Here you use the “ggplot2”-package to create a bar chart:
+Here you use the “ggplot2”-package to create a column chart:

-The difference from the earlier visualisations showing tweets over time is here the type of plot used, this is specified with the `geom_col()` argument.
+In contrast to the earlier visualisations which showed tweets over time we now use the `geom_col-functions` in order to create columns.
+When you start working in ggplot the pipe(`%>%`) is replaced by a `+`.

     sesamestreet_data %>%
       count(verified) %>%